 Virtual Reality in the 2000s

 In the 2000s, mobile devices ushered in an explosion of interest in VR which is yet to wane.
 Products such as Sony’s 3kg VR helmet and Sensics’ piSight display device were just some of the new-fangled technologies to hit the market and bring VR to the mainstream.
-As interest in VR has expanded in the scientific community, VR has started to be seriously considered in medical research application, as well as the aviation, manufacturing, and military industries.
+As interest in VR has expanded in the scientific community, VR has started to be seriously considered in medical research applications, as well as the aviation, manufacturing, and military industries.

-Perhaps the most famous example of commercial VR technology in recent year is the Oculus Rift, which started life in August 2012 as a crowdfunding project start by 19-year-old Palmer Luckey.
+Perhaps the most famous example of commercial VR technology in recent years is the Oculus Rift, which started life in August 2012 as a crowdfunding project started by 19-year-old Palmer Luckey.
 It won the support of 9,522 consumers and received $2.43 million in funds, enabling the company Oculus to quickly enter the development and production.
 By 2014, Oculus was acquired by internet giant Facebook for an amazing $2 billion, demonstrating VR’s potential as a lucrative sector.

 In 2014, major companies began to launch their own VR products.
 Google released the cheap and easy-to-use Cardboard, Samsung launched Gear VR, and consumer-level VR began to emerge as a profitable sector.
 Thanks to the rapid development of smartphones in recent years, the prices of sensors, LCD screens and other parts required for VR equipment have been reduced, solving the profitability problems once associated with VR’s mass production and cost.

 In the past few years, the number of VR entrepreneurs around the world has skyrocketed.
 According to Lou Chi, CEO of Fireworks Workshop, there were more than 200 VR hardware companies operating and turning a profit in 2014.